-Prerequisites: General prerequisites, including CSE3401 3.0, and CSE3101 3.0 or CSE3341 3.0
+Prerequisites: General prerequisites, CSE3401 3.0, and one of CSE3101 3.0 or CSE3341 3.0

-Database Management Systems
+CSE 4411 3.0 Database Management Systems

 This course is the second course in database management.
 It introduces concepts, approaches, and techniques required for the design and implementation of database management systems.